xonixx/xonixx.github.io/awk.md

 Awk is a delightful mini-language almost unchanged for decades.

 A bare minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O and shell invocation.
-Perhaps, if it had fewer features, it would be impossible to program on it at all.
+Perhaps, if it had fewer features, it would be impossible to program in it at all.

 There is an opinion that Awk is not suitable for writing serious programs.
 Even Brian Kernighan (the K in AWK) is convinced that his language is only good for small one-liners.
 However, this does not prevent enthusiasts from creating rather voluminous programs in Awk:
 - [Translate shell](https://github.com/soimort/translate-shell)